 VCE VET assessment guide will be published shortly.

 VCE VET VCE VET Integrated Technologies Assessment Plan Template and Sample (January 2020)

 Industry Project (published January 2020)

 VCE VET Integrated Technologies examination specifications, past examinations and reports.

 Structured workplace learning recognition

-A workplace learning record booklet for VCE VET Integrated Technologies is currently under development.
+A Workplace Learning Record booklet for VCE VET Integrated Technologies is available.

 VCE VET Integrated Technologies Program Booklet

 Full descriptions of the units of competency drawn from state-accredited curriculum that are included in the VCE VET Integrated Technologies program can be found on the

 Full descriptions of units of competency that are drawn from training packages can be obtained from